 Grammar is something central to learning any language, including Chinese.
 If someone says otherwise, it’s probably because they don’t know what grammar means, so let’s start with a basic definition (from Wikipedia):

 grammar is the set of structural rules governing the composition of clauses, phrases, and words in any given natural language

-Thus, while it’s true that Chinese grammar is different from English grammar or the grammar of other European languages you might have encountered, Chinese certainly has a complex grammar itself and mastering how make words, construct phrases and string together sentences is an essential part of learning Chinese.
-There’s little do disagree about here, so the big question is as usual not what, but how:
+Thus, while it’s true that Chinese grammar is different from English grammar or the grammar of other European languages you might have encountered, Chinese certainly has a complex grammar itself and mastering how to make words, construct phrases and string together sentences is an essential part of learning Chinese.
+There’s little to disagree about here, so the big question is as usual not what, but how:

 There are many, many different ways of approaching grammar, both from a theoretical point of view and from a practical, student perspective.

 Even though the question above is very short, it covers a number of topics.
 For instance:

 - Is there any difference between learning grammar when learning Chinese compared with other languages?

 - What should students who are studying on their own focus on?

 - What resources are available for learning grammar?

 - Is it important to focus on grammar when learning Chinese or should it be done implicitly?